jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 On Korean protestants.

-*Korean protestants are not aware of how fundamentalist and marginal they are.
-The Americans that brought protestantism to Korea were very fundamentalist.
-The danger in religion is when people start to say, "I am right and you are wrong," even if this is the case.*
+*Conservative Korean protestants are not aware of how fundamentalist and marginal they are.
+The Americans that brought protestantism to Korea were fundamentalist.
+The danger in inter-religious dialogue is when people start to say, "you are wrong," even if this is true.*

 <p style="text-align: center;">*</p>